ryan-johnson2/CS478/manuals/README.txt

 How to run language on examples:
-1. compile all files with scalac *
+1. compile all files with scalac *.scala
 2. enter REPL
 3. import lang._
 4. run the following: 'Wrapper.interpretProgram(".\examples\<EXAMPLE PROGRAM NAME HERE>")'